OpenChirp/openchirp_rest/README.md

 * **influxdb**: Host and port of influxdb.
 * **redis**: Host and port of redis.
 * **log_dir**: Log directory.
-* **session_secret**: Should be set to a random string.
+* **session_secret**: Should be set to a random string and then not updated in a deployment.
 Used as a secret for redis session store.
 * **enable_auth**: By default, authentication is enabled.
-This flag can be to set to false to disable authentication in test/development environments.
+This flag can be set to false to disable authentication in test/development environments.
-* **auth_google**: If Google Oauth Sign-In is enabled, then the server needs the clientID to validate token.
-The client ID here should be the same as the one set in openchirp website.
+* **auth_google**: If Google Oauth Sign-In is enabled, then the server needs the clientID to validate google token.
+The clientID here should be the same as the one set in openchirp website.

 Sample configuration file: